HenryGetz/open_file_url/README.md

     ```applescript
     on open location theURL
-        -- Toggle this variable to true to remove extraneous quotes from the decoded path,
+        -- Toggle this variable to true to remove extraneous quotes from the decoded path (Finder's default copy path format),
         -- or false to leave the path as-is.
         set parseFinder to true